Robbie Lawlor

-Robbie Lawlor (died 4 April 2020) was an Irish criminal.
+Robert Lawlor (1985 - 4 April 2020) was an Irish criminal.
 He was originally from Dublin, but had lived in County Meath and was heavily involved in organised crime, including the Drogheda feud.
+Well known to Gardaí, Lawlor was a suspect in at least five murders, including the mutilation and murder of Keane Mulready-Woods, and had over 100 convictions at the time of his death.